-SoundtrackDue to a success of Metal Gear Solid, the development team had higher budget for the sound of the game.
-However, they didn't know who will they take to compose the score for the game.
+SoundtrackDue to the success of Metal Gear Solid, the development team had a higher budget for the sound of the game.
+However, they didn't know who they would hire to compose the score for the game.
 One day, executive producer Hideo Kojima and sound director Kazuki Muraoka went to see Replacement Killers at the cinema.
 They both liked the movie a lot, and the music from the movie seemed pretty good.
 So, they flew to US, and got Harry Gregson-Williams to make the score for Metal Gear Solid 2.
 They actually took his music from other movies, such as The Rock, Enemy of the State and some and put on one CD, and told him they'd like to make this video game with a Hollywood type of soundtrack.
 He also saw the interest in composing for something before he actually saw the picture, since when composing for movies, he always got inspiration from the pictures.
 And so the soundtrack for MGS2 was created.

 WomenLooks like developers of Metal Gear Solid 2 had focused minds on some things while making a game.
 You open a locker, you see wrapped up posters of a women, you enter the dining hall, you see framed pictures of women in swimming suits.
-There is even a poster of Charlie's Angels movie in one room.
+There is even a poster of the Charlie's Angels movie in one room.

 Working TitleDuring development, the game was originally going to be called Metal Gear Solid III (MGS3 for short), which would have completely skipped over the second installment of MGS.
 This can be seen in the Metal Gear Solid 2 Grand Game Plan by Hideo Kojima.